hakluke/hakscale/README.md

 # What is this?

 Hakscale allows you to scale out shell commands over multiple systems with multiple threads on each system.
 The key concept is that a master server will _push_ commands to the queue, then multiple worker servers _pop_ commands from the queue and execute them.
+The output from those commands will then be sent back to the master server.

 For example, if you want to run a tool like httpx against 1 million hosts in `hosts.txt`, you could run: